ePages-de/epages-docs/_posts/2016/2016-03-31-ecommerce-barcamp-jena.md

 In practice, hosters support that to a varying extent so that developers should check that carefully themselves.
 Nevertheless, the framework in general is very interesting and already provides a lot of functionality.
 It will be valuable to follow in the future.

-{% image blog/blog-ecommerce-barcamp-jena-4.jpg 45% right %}The orga team{% endimage %}
+{% imagecaption blog/blog-ecommerce-barcamp-jena-4.jpg 45% right %}The orga team{% endimagecaption %}

 Another interesting session was a guided discussion about [Magento 2](https://magento.com/developers/magento2).
 Björn Jacob and Tobias Vogt explained in an entertaining fashion the new functio set in frequent interplay with the strongly involved audience.